xfiveco/chisel-recipes/wp-attachment-size/README.md

-# Get human readable attachment size in WordPress
+# Human readable attachment size in WordPress

 _This recipe demonstrates how you can extend Twig with your own functions._